godsneverdie/godsneverdie/README.md

 - I’m currently working on **exploratory data analysis and model benchmarking study on various datasets, also working with different LLM APIs and also models running on local machines**

-- I’m currently learning **ROS, Genetic algorithm and Swarm intelligence and anything that intrests me**
+- I’m currently learning **ROS, Genetic algorithm and Swarm intelligence and anything that tickles my tiny mind**

 - How to reach me **neverde616@gmail.com**